-- Got the land.
+Got the land.

-- Got it surveyed.
+Got it surveyed.

-- Got the deed recorded.
+Got the deed recorded.

-- Got it zoned for the home.
+Got it zoned for the home.

-- Got the plans.
+Got the plans.

-- Got the permits.
+Got the permits.

-- Assuming you don’t have a general contractor to take all of this off your hands, when you go to the county planning office to get your permit you will be getting one for an owner builder, basically you are now the contractor and regardless of your time, position in life or your job, when you call for an inspection at a particular point of the build you’re the one who has to be there when the inspector comes, downside to that is, all you will ever know is what day he’s coming, times are not scheduled so if you’re not there the inspection will be a failure.
+Assuming you don’t have a general contractor to take all of this off your hands, when you go to the county planning office to get your permit you will be getting one for an owner builder, basically you are now the General Contractor and regardless of your time, position in life or your job, when you call for an inspection at a particular point of the build you’re the one who has to be there when the inspector comes, downside to that is, all you will ever know is what day he’s coming, times are not scheduled so if you’re not there for the inspection it will be a failure.
 These can cost extra money if you miss them.

 I have put together a menu for you to go through for every step of the construction process.
 With all my ups and downs included.
 You will also find links to everything you might need.

-I hope that the information you get from my site and all the information within it helps you out, and I would greatly appreciate any of your own stories that may help others out, and be made aware of the some of the mistakes not to make if you choose the self-build path, please leave a comment.
+I hope that the information you get from my site and all the information within it helps you out, and I would greatly appreciate any of your own stories that may help others out, and be made aware of the some of the mistakes not to make if you choose the self-build path, please leave me a comment.